SP (magazine): History and profile

 SP was launched in 1957 by a group of Spanish journalists, including Rodrigo Royo and Jaime Menéndez.
 Its first issue appeared on 12 May that year.
 The magazine came out weekly, and its editor-in-chief and director was Rodrigo Royo.
 In September 1967 Luis Ángel de la Viuda replaced Royo as the editor-in-chief of SP and held the post until November 1968.
 The headquarters of the magazine was in Madrid, but it also had publishing offices in Barcelona.
 Due to its popularity a sister publication, Daily SP, was started in 1967 which ceased publication in 1969 due to lower popularity.
 SP sold 21,000 copies a week in the years 1966, 1967 and 1969.
 Its 1968 circulation was 24,000 copies.

-In 1961 during the trial of Adolf Eichmann, a Nazi official who escaped to Argentine and was captured there, the magazine published an article in which the holocaust was denied.
-It was claimed that not Nazis but the Russians established the concentration camps for Jews in Germany.
+In 1961 during the trial of Adolf Eichmann, a Nazi official who escaped to Argentine where he was captured, SP published an article in which the holocaust was denied.
+The article claimed that not Nazis but the Russians established the concentration camps for Jews in Germany.
 The editor-in-chief, Rodrigo Royo, also published an editorial denying the existence of the gas chambers stating that these were just the army laboratories established to test the gas masks of the soldiers.